Transit, More than a Ride - Trusted Advocate Project

 The DCC partnered with Metro Transit to help support and enrich community engagement in the transit study process.
-DCC will be implementing a Trusted Advocate pilot project which will contract with proven community organizers, advocates and leaders of different communities.
+The DCC implemented a Trusted Advocate pilot project which contracted with proven community organizers, advocates and leaders of different communities.

 Central Corridor Transit Service Study Area, Map provided by Metro Transit